LukeTrujillo/CS3013_Project1/README.txt

 === Multi Commander ===

 Our program was made to only allow 100 commands and each command must be under 1000 characters.
+The user can specify background commands by putting the line number of a command in as a command line argument.

 Our program was tested by trying different combinations of commands and sending different tasks to be background tasks.